praneethmendu/googlefinance/README.md

 #Fork of hongtaocai/googlefinance to work with Indian Markets: NSE,BSE
 - Just use NSE symbol or BSE code
-- no pip support just use git
+- no pip support install with git

 original readme: